bardetlab/methylasso/README.md

 For the LMR/UMR/DMV/PMD part, two tab-delimited files will be generated for each condition name_lmr_umr_dmv.tsv and name_pmd.tsv containing: chr / start / end / number of CpGs / methylation / standard deviation / category

+After PMDs identification, a smooth scatter plot containing the standart deviation and mean methylation of each PMDs is generated in a pdf file for each condition name1_pmds_plot.pdf and name2_pmds_plot.pdf.

 For the DMR part, one tab-delimited file will be generated name1_vs_name2_dmrs.tsv containing: chr / start / end / number of CpGs condition 1 / number of CpGs condition 2 / replicate coverage score / mean methylation 1 / mean methylation 2 / methylation difference / p-value / q-value / annotation